on7lds/NextionDriver/README.md

 ./NextionDriver -n /dev/ttyAMA0 -m /dev/ttyNextionDriver -c /etc/MMDVM.ini

 - will start NextionDriver from the current directory
-- the programm will use the serial port /dev/ttyAMA0 for communication with the display
+- the program will use the serial port /dev/ttyAMA0 for communication with the display
 - the program will create a /dev/ttyNextionDriver link as a virtual serial port where it will listen